calculatedmediocrity/calculatedmediocrity/README.md

 ## Hi there, I am Anastasia 👋

-### ✨ Learning every day to be a better QA engineer! ✨
+### 📚 Learning every day to be a better QA engineer! 📚

+Here are some facts about me:
+- I’m currently working on testing web and mobile projects.
+-

 <!--
 **calculatedmediocrity/calculatedmediocrity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.